 The physician most responsible for the treatment of the employee’s work-related injury shall complete and submit, as expeditiously as possible and not later than 10 days after the date of first evaluation or treatment, a report of the employee's condition and limitations on this form and shall expeditiously provide copies of this report of employee condition and limitations to the employee, the employer and the employer’s insurance carrier, if applicable, as required by 19 Del.
 C. § 2322E(b).

-© MMXXI Joseph Andrews L.L.C. - All Rights Reserved.
+© MMXXII Joseph Andrews L.L.C. - All Rights Reserved.